Ian McEwan: 2008–present: Political works and continued acclaim

-Themes and style
+Style, themes and influences

 McEwan's work has often explored psychological tension, moral complexity, and the consequences of seemingly small actions.
-His early short stories and novels, such as First Love, Last Rites and The Cement Garden, earned him a reputation for unsettling and gothic themes, leading to the nickname “Ian Macabre.”
+His early short stories and novels, such as First Love, Last Rites and The Cement Garden, earned him a reputation for unsettling and gothic themes.
 As his career progressed, McEwan shifted toward broader socio-political subjects and more nuanced emotional landscapes.
 Atonement, for instance, reflects on memory, guilt, and historical trauma, while Saturday probes post-9/11 anxiety through the lens of one day in the life of a neurosurgeon.
 His later works, such as Solar and Machines Like Me, incorporate speculative and satirical elements, tackling topics like climate change and artificial intelligence.
 Across his oeuvre, McEwan is noted for precise prose, formal control, and an interest in scientific as well as literary themes.
+He cites Edward Slingerland's What Science Offers the Humanities as an influence: I would like to inhabit a glorious mental space in which books like Slingerland’s would not need to be written.
+In other words – and this comes back to the notion of mental freedom – your average literary intellectual, just as much as your average research scientist, would take for granted a field of study in which the humanities and sciences were fluid, or lay along a spectrum of enquiry.
+This is the grand enlightenment dream of unified knowledge.
+If you think of the novel as an exploration or investigation into human nature, well, science undertakes a parallel pursuit.
+Among poets, he cites the influence of Philip Larkin: "His poems are part of my mental furniture."
+He says John Updike "has been a very important writer for me, the one I’ve admired most, read most, and returned to most often."